tinykishore/LandSphere/README.md

 ---

 ### Instruction
-1. Clone repository and open with PhpStorm
+1. Clone the repository and open it with PhpStorm

 2. Create a database and name it `landsphere` using XAMPP or similar software